 Most people don't realize how few fixed expenses long-term travellers have, which I've discussed before.
 Our month-to-month costs consist of these four things: accommodation, transportation, food, and entertainment.
 If we spend more in one of these areas, then we cut back in another – it's as simple as that.
 Here's some of our specific cost-cutting strategies:

-- We find free and cheap ways to entertain ourselves.
+- We found free and cheap ways to entertain ourselves.
 Exploring a place on foot over a pricey tour, seeking out free local events, and not visiting every paid attraction are just some of the ways our entertainment costs are low (more on that below).

 - We use the sharing economy to reduce our costs.
 House sitting and AirBNB are the two commonest forms of peer-to-peer sharing that we use, but there are MANY sharing economy services worldwide that can save you serious money.
 Anything from boat rentals, tours from locals, to renting unused skiing equipment can be found!